 Faithful renditions of classic masterpieces from Mozart, Beethoven, Chopin, Schubert, Brahms and Bach.
-Competition final to be broadcasted globally in a TV special by NTD Television and the Finalist Recital Concert held at Carnegie Hall.
+Competition final to be broadcasted globally in a TV special by NTD Television.

 Launching a new era in Classical Chinese Dance by fostering cultural exchange, making this ancient Chinese culture renowned throughout the world.

 While promoting cultural exchange and the art of figure painting, this competition features works of figure oil painting expressing traditional virtues and values, painted in the classical Western realistic method.

 New Tang Dynasty (NTD) Television is world’s first independent, nonprofit Chinese-language TV broadcaster established by Chinese living outside China.
 NTD began broadcasting via satellite in North America in February 2002 and extended its 24/7 programming to Asia, Europe, and Australia in July 2003.
 Headquartered in New York City, NTD is now the largest Chinese TV network in North America, available via cable and over-the-air in 6 Top DMAs in the US (New York, San Francisco, Los Angeles, Washington DC, Houston, and Honolulu).
 NTD has gained an international reputation for its multi-faceted educational and entertainment programs that bring together the finest in both Eastern and Western cultures, as well as for its objective and timely reporting of economic, political, and cultural stories in the Chinese language.